collaborationFactory/cplace-asc/README.md

     </tbody>
 </table>

+## Source File Requirements

+### TypeScript
+For each plugin there must be one main entry file `assets/ts/app.ts` which will be used as entry point for bundling.
+As such any other source file must be imported (transitively) by that file.

+### LESS
+For each plugin there must be one main entry file: either `assets/less/plugin.less` *or* `assets/less/cplace.less`.
+The generated CSS file will be called `assets/generated_css/plugin.css` *or* `assets/generated_css/cplace.css` respectively.

+### Compress CSS
+For each plugin there must be one main entry file `assets/css/imports.css` which will be used as entry point for combining and compressing CSS code.

 ## Details

 - The compiler will spawn at most `X` number of compile processes in parallel where `X` equals the number of cores available on the system.
 - Compilation is run inside a subprocess via a scheduler.
 Cancelling the assets compiler may leave intermediate processing steps running for a short time in the background.
+- The TypeScript compiler is the one located in the `main` repository's `node_modules` directory.
+- The `clean-css` compiler is the one located in the `main` repository's `node_modules` directory.